Condensed Gradient Boosting: Methodology

-Fig.~\ref{fig:DecisionTree}(a) illustrates how a single tree can manage to capture the information of the three classes.
-The split of the root node and the left branch is equivalent to that of the class 0 tree of GB and basically isolates the class 0 (purple dots in fig.~\ref{fig:DecisionBoundary}) from the rest.
-After the root node, the first two right nodes of the C-GB tree have the same splits than the first nodes of the class 2 GB tree.
-This illustrates how a single tree is able to capture the information of all classes of the problem in a more compact way.
+In Figure \ref{fig:DecisionTree}, the decision trees of the first iteration are shown as an example of the classification task shown in Figure \ref{fig:DecisionBoundary}.
+The figure displays individual trees per class for GB and a single tree for C-GB, specifically for iteration one.
+The tree nodes display various values: split information for internal nodes, MSE error of the node, the number of instances, and the node output.
+In multi-output decision tree (Figure \ref{fig:DecisionTree} subplot a), the MSE represents the average error across all outputs (as per Eq. \eqref{eq:quality}), and the output value is a vector containing $K$ classes.
+Figure \ref{fig:DecisionTree} (subplot a) illustrates how a single tree can manage to capture the information of the three classes.
+The split of the root node and the left branch is equivalent to the class $0$ tree of GB (Figure \ref{fig:DecisionTree} subplot b), and isolates the class $0$ (purple dots in Figure \ref{fig:DecisionBoundary}) from the rest.
+After the root node, the first two right nodes of the C-GB tree have the same splits as the first nodes of the second class of GB tree (Figure \ref{fig:DecisionTree} subplot c).
+This illustrates how a single tree is able to capture the information of all classes in the problem in a more compact way (refer to Figure \ref{fig:DecisionTree} subplot a).
 Also, using a single tree would produce more coherent outputs as the same splits are used for all classes.

-In order to show the performance of C-GB and GB in more detail, the convergence with respect to the number of trees of both methods on the {\it Waveform} dataset for each of its three classes was measured.
-The experiments were repeated 10 times and the average values reported.
-The hyper-parameters used are: learning rate is set to 0.1 and subsampling to 0.75.
+To explore more the performance of C-GB and GB, we analyzed their convergence concerning the number of trees.
+This assessment is conducted on the {\it Waveform} dataset, focusing on the three class labels.
+The experiments are repeated 10 times, and the average values are reported.
+The hyperparameters used are: learning rate is set to 0.1 and the subsampling rate to 0.75.
 The convergence for each class is measured using average precision (i.e. true positives divided by detected positives) for each class.
-The results in average precision are shown in Figure~\ref{fig:Precision} for different maximum depths for C-GB (blue curve) and GB (red curve).
-From Figure~\ref{fig:Precision}, it can be observed that both methods achieve equivalent precisions for all configurations.
+The results in average precision are shown in Figure \ref{fig:Precision} for various maximum depths (2, 5, 10, and 20 tree depths, arranged in ascending order from top to bottom) for both C-GB (blue curve) and GB (red curve).
+From Figure \ref{fig:Precision}, it can be observed that both methods achieve equivalent precisions for all configurations.
 Even for the smaller depths, the final precision of both GB and C-GB are almost identical although the convergence for C-GB is a bit slower in this case.